PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 metadata translations or report label translations.
 They are different because Power BI doesn't offer any localization features to assist you with data translations.
-Instead, you must implement a data translation strategy which typically involves extending the underlying database with extrat columns to track translations for text in rows of data such as the names of products, categories and countries.
+Instead, you must implement a data translation strategy which typically involves extending the underlying datasource with extra columns to track translations for text in rows of data such as the names of products, categories and countries.

-### Determine Whether Your Solution Really Requires Data Translations
+### Determining Whether Your Solution Really Requires Data Translations

 To determine whether you need to implement data translations, start by thinking about how your reporting solution will be deployed and think